ros2-gbp/ros_ign-release/README.md

 Gazebo (published as Ignition Msgs over Ignition Transport).

-The screenshot shows all the shell windows and their expected content (it was taken using ROS 2 Foxy and Ignition Edifice):
+The screenshot shows all the shell windows and their expected content (it was taken using ROS 2 Galactic and Ignition Fortress):

 ![Ignition Transport images and ROS rqt](images/bridge_image_exchange.png)